fluxlalonde/demos/README.md

 ## [VulkanCube](https://github.com/vulkan-go/demos/vulkancube)

 Well, after the first demo I felt like I'm ready for a big deal.
 A cube!
 It's a drawing example with dynamic state that I ported from the Cube demo under [googlesamples/vulkan-basic-samples/LunarGSamples/Demos](https://github.com/googlesamples/vulkan-basic-samples/tree/master/LunarGSamples/Demos).
-3KLOC, not a big deal (sarcasm).
-Surely that was a total suicide plus I figured out that the repo has an outdated version of this demo and in the mainstream a lots of things are fixed somehow.
-Also it's poorly organized.
+1.6KLOC (from 3KLOC), not a big deal (sarcasm).
+Surely that was a total suicide plus I figured out that the repo had an outdated version of this demo and in the LunarG mainstream a lots of things are fixed now.
+Also the code is very poorly organized.

 But there are some positiva moments too.
 For example, I figured out how to use validation layers, so I could debug a few nasty typos and accidental bugs.
 Also I tried and satisfied by error handling method I chose here.
 Definitely would recommend to organize the error checking to be assert-like.